WeijingShi/pycaffe-faster-rcnn-tx2/README.md

 This is a folk from https://github.com/rbgirshick/py-faster-rcnn .
 Credit goes to the original authors.

 ### Merge faster-rcnn with latest caffe
-Tested on TX2 with JetPack 3.1
-1. If all you want is to try faster RCNN but their code is too old for your awesome new GPU and cuda1000, merging faster-rcnn with the latest caffe could sovle your problem.
+If all you want is to try faster RCNN but their code is too old for your awesome new GPU and cuda1000, merging faster-rcnn with the latest caffe could sovle your problem.
 Thanks to this discussion https://github.com/rbgirshick/py-faster-rcnn/issues/237, here is the solution.
   ```shell
   # clone python faster-rcnn
   git clone --recursive https://github.com/rbgirshick/py-faster-rcnn.git